MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/ProductOrSectorSpecificRuleset.md

 # Product or sector specific ruleset in CloudforSustainabilityCarbonDataModel(ProductOrSectorSpecificRuleset)

-A set of product\x2d or sector\x2dspecific rules published by a specific operator and applied during product carbon footprint calculation.
+A set of product- or sector-specific rules published by a specific operator and applied during product carbon footprint calculation.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityCarbonDataModel/ProductOrSectorSpecificRuleset.cdm.json" target="_blank">GitHub</a>.